 How to Submit Your Website to Google

-According to Google guidelines, you have to first submit your site to Google Search Console.
+According to Google guidelines, you have to submit your site to the Google Search Console.

 Search Console gives Google site data like sitemaps of all your pages.
-This will help Google crawl, index and know your pages better for a higher search rankings.
+This will help Google crawl and index your pages better for a higher search rankings.

 In this article, we will learn how to submit your website and sitemaps to Google using Search Console.